 I’d like to share my official biography with you.
 I have revealed many parts of my story with you over the years, but now you can read my whole story in one place.

-I am Anna Bey, the founder of School of Affluence, an online finishing school for women.
+I am Anna Bey, the founder of an elite online finishing school for women.
 I am an educator in the elegant feminine empowerment space and have been called a thought leader and pioneer in this area.
 I can confidently call myself a trailblazer in this genre because I was the first to be sharing content in this niche since 2012, I have the most recognition for this work in the international press and the biggest audience across multiple platforms.

 I believe that all women from any background can transform their lives and opportunities by elevating their mindset, personal presentation and strategising on reaching individual goals and aspirations.